ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/guides/contract-testing.md

 with minimal dependencies between the systems.

-Additionally, the Pact Broker provides a place to define webhooks to trigger the provider build process when the pact definition changes and a way record and visualise the results of the verification process.
+Additionally, the Pact Broker provides a place to define webhooks to trigger the provider build process when the pact definition changes and a way record and visualize the results of the verification process.
 The high-level interaction is shown below:
 ![Pact broker interactions](./PactFramework-pactbroker.png)